Motorsport Command Center

 The FIA needs to verify CFD hour counts for Q3.
 ViewKey reveals: “CFD Hours Q3: 1,247” without exposing downforce coefficients, wing geometries, or simulation parameters.

-Where legacy ERP, GRC, and analytics stacks force a paddock to trust vendor-issued reports, Hive lets the silicon issue the report itself.
+Where legacy ERP, GRC, and analytics stacks force a paddock to trust vendor-issued reports, Hive lets the signed receipt speak for itself.
 The audit becomes the database.
 There is no software layer to subpoena, audit, or replace.

 Every SMSH-sealed event chains into a HAHS — an issuer-anchored history that a team, the FIA, and a court can independently verify a year later.
 The 2026 season’s entire compute spend becomes a single replayable timeline.